Identification of discrete concentration graph models with one hidden binary variable: Discrete undirected graphical model

+If we denote with $\psi$ the parametrization map from the natural parameters $\mu_Y$ to the new parameters $\beta$, global identifiability, also known as as strict identifiability, corresponds to injectivity of $\psi$, while, when $\psi$ is polynomial, local identifiability corresponds to $\psi$ being finite-to-one.
+As argued in \cite{Allmanetal}, there may be models such that the parametrization mapping is finite-to-one almost everywhere (i.e., everywhere except in a subset of null measure).
+In this case, we speak of generically identifiable models.

-We recall that, by the inverse function theorem, a model is locally identified if the rank of the transformation from the natural parameters $\mu_Y$ to the new parameters $\beta$ is full (see also \cite{Rothenberg,Catchpole-Morgan}).
-In this context, this is equivalent to the rank of following derivative matrix
+By the inverse function theorem, a model is locally identified if the rank of the transformation from the natural parameters $\mu_Y$ to the new parameters $\beta$ is full everywhere in the parameter space $\Omega$.
+This is equivalent to the rank of the following derivative matrix\looseness=1 \looseness=0 being full, where $R=\diag(\mu_X)$.
+Note that the $(i,j)$th element of $D(\beta)$ is the partial derivative of the $i$th component of $\mu_Y$ with respect to $\beta_j$ the $j$th element of $\beta$.

-being full, where $R=\mbox{diag}(\mu_X)$.
-Note that the $(i,j)$-th element of $D(\beta)$ is the partial derivative of the $i$-th component of $\mu_Y$ with respect to $\beta_j$ the $j$-th element of $\beta$.
-The multinomial case can be addressed in an analogous way to the Poisson, after noting that the rank of the matrix $D(\beta)$ is equivalent to that of its submatrix $D_0(\beta)$ obtained by deleting the last column.
+The multinomial case can be addressed in an analogous way to the Poisson, after noting that the rank of the matrix $D(\beta)$ and the rank of its submatrix $D_0(\beta)$ obtained by deleting the last column are the same.

-Note that, by setting $t_j=e^{\beta_j}$ for any parameter $\beta_j$, the parame\-tri\-za\-tion map turns into a polynomial one.
-This implies, see e.g. \cite{Geiger1,Pachter}, that if there exists a point in the parameter space of $t_j$, and therefore on $\Omega$, at which the Jacobian has full rank, then the rank is full almost everywhere.
-Therefore, either there is no point in the parameter space at which the rank is full, or the rank is not full in a subspace of null measure.
-The object of this paper is (a) to establish a necessary and sufficient condition for the rank of $D(\beta)$ to be full almost everywhere (b) to provide expressions of the subspace of null measure where identifiability breaks down.
+Note that, by setting $t_j=\mathrm{e}^{\beta_j}$ for any parameter $\beta_j$, the parametrization map turns into a polynomial one.
+This implies, see, for example, \cite{Pachter}, Chapter 1, that if there exists a point in the parameter space of $t_j$, and therefore in $\Omega$, at which the Jacobian has full rank, then the rank is full almost everywhere.
+Therefore, either there is no point in the parameter space at which the rank is full, or the rank is not full in a subset of null measure.
+The object of this paper is (a)~to establish a necessary and sufficient condition for the rank of $D(\beta)$ to be full everywhere and (b)~to provide expressions of the subset of null measure where identifiability breaks down.